NickFurlo/Autohandshake-Impact-Downloader/README.md

 # Autohandshake-Impact-Downloader
 Autohandshake Impact Downloader

 	This script will download csv files from handshakes insight data, survey results, and event results in bulk.
-It imports the links to the pages through a CSV file and then downloads the data from those links and puts them in a designated folder.It can also transfer those files to another location such as a network drive.
+It imports	the links to the pages through a CSV file and then downloads the data from those links and puts them in a designated	folder.
+It can also transfer those files to another location such as a network drive.
 You can set it to delete files older than a user specified amount of time.
 This is a complete re-write of the HandshakeImpactDownloader.
-This script uses the autohandshake library to handle all webpage interactions.
+This script uses the autohandshake library to handle all web page interactions.

 Getting Started